Dmutro4347/anime_downloader/README.md

 # anime_downloader
-script to download anime from anitube in ua
+simple script to download anime from anitube in ua